On-Page SEO

 Demonstrates expertise

-Crosslinks, which direct users from your website to another, can demonstrate expertise in a field, closely tied to the concept of E-EAT (experience, expertise, authority, and trustworthiness).
+Crosslinks, which direct users from one website to another, can demonstrate expertise in a field, closely tied to the concept of E-EAT (experience, expertise, authority, and trustworthiness).
 Expert websites are more likely to link to authoritative sources in their content.

 Linking to reputable sources indicates the author's knowledge and experience.
 It shows that they have made an effort to research and validate information - building trust with users.